When Change Becomes the Operating Environment

 Organizational change is not an event in your professional life.
 It is the environment itself.
 Restructurings announced and then paused.
 Strategic pivots communicated in language designed to obscure more than it reveals.
 Reporting lines redrawn, then redrawn again before the first version is tested.
 Teams assembled for a mandate that shifts before the first deliverable is complete.

 What prior approaches have offered is strategic advice.
 Positioning guidance.
 Narrative reframing.
 Resilience language.
-The assumption is that the challenge is tactical — that with the right perspective and the right plan, you can navigate the uncertainty as a strategic problem.
-But the experience tells a different story.
-The difficulty is not in the planning.
-It is in the internal state: the hypervigilance that will not turn off after hours, the emotional reactivity that surfaces in moments that should not trigger it, the decision-making that feels slower and less confident despite having more experience than ever.
+The assumption is that the challenge is tactical.
+But the real experience involves constant threat-scanning that will not turn off after hours.
+The emotional reactivity surfaces in moments that should not trigger it.
+The decision-making feels slower and less confident despite having more experience than ever.
+These responses are not tactical at all.

 These are not personality deficits.
-They are neurological responses to a specific category of stress — temporally uncertain threat — and they have precise, measurable mechanisms in the brain.
+They are neurological responses to temporally uncertain threat and they have precise, measurable mechanisms in the brain.

 The Neuroscience of Organizational Uncertainty